"And as you wish that others would do to you, do so to them."

 Please note that, even though we are Federated, children who attend the Infant School will need to apply to the Junior School to move on to Year Three.

-If you have any queries about admissions that are not covered on this page, or you would like to arrange a tour of the schools, please contact the school office by phone: 01372 720337 or by emailing: firstname.lastname@example.org
+If you have any queries about admissions that are not covered on this page please contact the school office by phone: 01372 846930 or by emailing: email@example.com

 Further information can be found on Surrey County Council's website or by calling 0300 200 1004